Tom Steyer

 In 2010, Steyer and his wife signed The Giving Pledge to donate half of their fortune to charity during their lifetime.
 In 2012, he sold his stake in and retired from Farallon Capital.

-Switching his focus to politics and the environment, he launched NextGen America, a nonprofit organization that supports progressive positions on climate change, immigration, health care, and education.
+Switching his focus to politics and environmental advocacy, he launched NextGen America, a nonprofit organization that supports progressive positions on climate change, immigration, health care, and education.
+In California state politics, Steyer co-chaired or sponsored a series of ballot campaigns: 2010's No on Prop.
+23 campaign that preserved the AB32 climate change law, 2012's Proposition 39, which closed a tax loophole to fund clean-energy infrastructure, and Proposition 56 in 2016, a tobacco-tax increase to fund healthcare and smoking cessation programs.

 Steyer sought the Democratic nomination for president in 2020, but dropped out of the race after the first four state contests, having spent more than $191 million on campaign advertising but failing to obtain any pledged delegates.

 In 2021, Steyer co-founded Galvanize Climate Solutions with Katie Hall, his longtime friend and business partner.
-Galvanize is a climate-focused, global investment firm.
+Galvanize is a climate-focused investment firm.

+Steyer backed 2025 California Proposition 50, a measure that shifted congressional-district redistricting power to the legislature until 2030.
+In November 2025, Steyer announced his candidacy for Governor of California.

 Early life and education

-Steyer was born in Manhattan.
+Steyer was born in Manhattan, New York City.
 His mother, Marnie (née Fahr) was a teacher of remedial reading at the Brooklyn House of Detention and his father, Roy Henry Steyer was a partner in the New York law firm of Sullivan & Cromwell, and was a prosecutor at the Nuremberg Trials.
 His father was a non-practicing Jew, and his mother was Episcopalian.